Anima-Lab/MaskDiT/README.md

 ```bash
 python3 train_latent.py --config configs/train/maskdit-latent-base.yaml --num_process_per_node 8
 ```
+To finetune,
 We also provide code for training MaskDiT without pre-encoded dataset in `train.py`.
 This is only for reference.
-We did not test it.
+We did not fully test it.

 ## Generate samples